He created from Broadway to Hollywood, the Guthrie, the Super Bowl, for Prince and the Holidazzle.

 "If you wanted it to sparkle, you called Jack; if you wanted it over-the-top, you called Jack," said Line, who lived near Edwards and worked with him for 15 years.
 "He always surprised me with his use of color and texture.
 He was one-of-a-kind."

 His life's work was honored with a 2012 exhibition at the Goldstein Museum of Design in St. Paul.

 Broadway and Hollywood

-A native of Easton, Pa., Edwards moved to New York in 1954, following college, and soon found work with private clients, department stores and Broadway shops.
-For 17 years, he worked with designers ranging from Jane Greenwood to Cecil Beaton and Coco Chanel.
+A native of Easton, Pa., Edwards moved to New York in 1954, after college, and soon found work with private clients, department stores and Broadway shops.
+For 17 years, he worked with designers ranging from Jane Greenwood to Cecil Beaton to Coco Chanel.
 He was design assistant for "Coco," the Broadway musical starring Katharine Hepburn.

 "She could be a real pill," Edwards said of Hepburn in a 2012 Star Tribune article.
 "I made her something in lavender and she said she couldn't wear it because the color lavender itched."